Lovkush-A/personal-website/content/about-me/_index.md

 type: page
 ---

 I am an aspiring AI Safety Researcher, having previously been a mathematician, lecturer and data scientist.
+You can find my [CV here](/about-me/cv.pdf).

-Currently I am upskilling while also doing fieldbuilding with two organisations:
+Currently I am upskilling by taking part in various AI Safety initiatives.
+Some highlights:
 - [ML4Good](https://www.ml4good.org/).
-I lead the most recent camp, and will continue to iterate and lead future camps.
+I attended in March 2024, then TA'd in UK September 2024 then was the teaching lead in Germany September 2024.
 - [BlueDot](https://bluedot.org/).
-I am a teaching fellow for the final cohort of 2024, which means that I will be facilitating weekly discussion for several groups and providing constructive feedback for how to improve the course.
+I was a teaching fellow for the final cohort of 2024, which means that I facilitated weekly discussion for several groups.
+- [AI Safety Camp](https://www.aisafety.camp/).
+I lead a project in the 2025 iteration of the camp, from Jan to April 2025.
+- [ARENA](https://www.arena.education/).
+I am a participant in ARENA 5.0, the 2025 May cohort.

 For further details on my background: